marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   a ``call_insn`` may not be separated from the ``call_insn``.
   Stored in the ``in_struct`` field and printed as :samp:`/s`.

-  .. index:: SET_IS_RETURN_P

-  .. index:: insn and /j

-  .. index:: jump, in insn
+  .. index:: SET_IS_RETURN_P, insn and /j, jump, in insn

 :samp:`SET_IS_RETURN_P ({x})`
   For a ``set``, nonzero if it is for a return.
   Stored in the ``jump`` field and printed as :samp:`/j`.

-  .. index:: SIBLING_CALL_P

-  .. index:: call_insn and /j

-  .. index:: jump, in call_insn
+  .. index:: SIBLING_CALL_P, call_insn and /j, jump, in call_insn

 :samp:`SIBLING_CALL_P ({x})`
   For a ``call_insn``, nonzero if the insn is a sibling call.
   Stored in the ``jump`` field and printed as :samp:`/j`.

-  .. index:: STRING_POOL_ADDRESS_P

-  .. index:: symbol_ref and /f

-  .. index:: frame_related, in symbol_ref
+  .. index:: STRING_POOL_ADDRESS_P, symbol_ref and /f, frame_related, in symbol_ref

 :samp:`STRING_POOL_ADDRESS_P ({x})`
   For a ``symbol_ref`` expression, nonzero if it addresses this function's string constant pool.
   Stored in the ``frame_related`` field and printed as :samp:`/f`.

-  .. index:: SUBREG_PROMOTED_UNSIGNED_P

-  .. index:: subreg and /u and /v

-  .. index:: unchanging, in subreg
+  .. index:: SUBREG_PROMOTED_UNSIGNED_P, subreg and /u and /v, unchanging, in subreg, volatil, in subreg

-  .. index:: volatil, in subreg

 :samp:`SUBREG_PROMOTED_UNSIGNED_P ({x})`
   Returns a value greater then zero for a ``subreg`` that has